singer-io/getting-started/docs/SPEC.md

 but it must be JSON-encoded and the root of the configuration must be an object.

+For taps where the configuration needs to be changed during a run, the tap should write changes back to the supplied config file, so that the changes can be used on subsequent runs.

 See the [Config File](CONFIG_AND_STATE.md#config-file) section for more information.